gregstewart/building-a-web-app-guided-by-tests/manuscript/building_our_assets.md

 I chose to go with Uglifyify, as always let's just install it:

-    npm install uglifyify
+    npm install uglifyify --save

-And then edit our `Gruntfile.js` configure our browserify task to use it is a transform:
+And then edit our `Gruntfile.js` by configuring our browserify task to use it is a transform:

     module.exports = function (grunt) {